nikhiltelase/Location-Based-Delivery-System/frontend/README.md

 ---

-If you encounter any issues or have suggestions, feel free to [create an issue](https://github.com/your-repo/location-delivery-frontend/issues) in the repository.
+If you encounter any issues or have suggestions, feel free to ask me.